enginBozkurt/RemoteSLAM/README.md

 The purpose of this repo is to provide the building blocks (software drivers, hardware and algorithms) for implementing SLAM systems using small and lite weight sensors (e.g., cameras, imu).
 We plan to improve this repo as we go, while receiving assistance from the community.
-Currently, the tool supports 4 types of monochrome cameras/sensors, combined with the Invense MPU 9X50 family:
+At this moment, the tool supports 3 types of monochrome cameras/sensors, combined with the Invense MPU 9X50 family:
 * Matrix-Vision:  mvBlueFOX3-M/MLC

     https://www.matrix-vision.com/USB3-vision-single-board-camera-mvbluefox3-m.html